tulasi-das/MyVSCodeConfigs/README.md

 # MyVSCodeConfigs

-*This will help you in configuring you VS Code to have VIM key bindings*
+*This will help you in configuring your VS Code to have VIM key bindings*

 Paste the settings.json into your VS Code settings.json